decentraland/documentation/content/creator/sdk7/3d-essentials/shape-components.md

 **💡 Tip**:  We recommend keeping your models separate in a `/models` folder inside your scene.
 {{< /hint >}}

 glTF models can include their own embedded textures, materials, colliders and animations.
 See [3D models](/creator/3d-modeling/3d-models) for more information on this.

+To prevent players from walking through a 3D model, you must have a [collider]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md" >}}), which may be embedded in the model or provided via a `MeshCollider` component.
+`GLTFContainer` components include a pointer-layer collider on all their visible meshes by default. so no action is needed to make a 3D model clickable.

 Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{< ref "/content/creator/sdk7/optimizing/scene-limitations.md" >}}).